Visa Timeline & Cost

 • April 29: Psychiatrist sent me a letter for Immigration stating that I am mentally stable.
 I emailed this to Immigration and uploaded it to my online application.

-• May 21: Granted a one year Partner of a New Zealander Work Visa–! (it took 9 weeks; Immigration’s website said 11).
-This visa expires May 21, 2025.
+• May 21: Granted a one year Partner of a New Zealander Work Visa (it took 9 weeks; Immigration’s website said 11).
+This visa was good until May 21, 2025.

 -2025-